 Trade.
 The EU's trade in biofuels, specifically biodiesel and bioethanol, has shown distinct trends and challenges over the past few years.
 In 2023, the majority of EU biofuels imports and exports consisted of biodiesel, followed by bioethanol.
 Extra-EU exports of biodiesel increased by 47% compared to 2022, reaching almost EUR 2.1 billion.
 On the other hand, extra-EU imports of biodiesel decreased by 27%, amounting to around EUR 3.2 billion.
 This led to a significant reduction in the trade deficit, which shrank from nearly EUR 3 billion in 2022 to EUR 1.1 billion in 2023 [ref].

-Research and Innovation.
-Several advanced biofuel technologies are nearing commercialization [ref].
-However, others, like aquatic biomass conversion and dark/light fermentation to hydrogen, remain unproven in commercial settings [ref].
-Additionally, advancements in electric vehicle technologies for heavy-duty road transport electrification may limit the progress of biofuels in this sector.

 Environmental Impact.
 Advanced biofuels can contribute to the remediation of marginal and degraded lands when feedstock cultivation complies with sustainability criteria.
 Their environmental benefits depend on ensuring compliance with robust standards and avoiding unintended negative impacts.

-Policy Landscape.
-The lack of a stable, long-term policy framework remains a critical barrier to the development and deployment of advanced biofuels.
-Clear and consistent policy direction is essential to foster investment and innovation in the sector.

-Social Acceptance.
-Public awareness and acceptance of advanced biofuels remain low.
-Addressing this gap through education and outreach can help build broader support for their adoption.

 In conclusion, advanced biofuels hold immense potential for reducing GHG emissions in sectors where alternatives are limited.
 Despite technological and economic challenges, continued investment, innovation, and policy support can position advanced biofuels as a cornerstone of Europe’s energy transition.
 Addressing production barriers, enhancing public acceptance, and fostering a supportive policy environment will be critical to unlocking their full potential.

 3.5 Food Systems